Catholic Church in Australia: Between the wars

-Post War Immigration: A more diverse Church
+Post-war immigration: A more diverse church

 Until about 1950, the Catholic Church in Australia was overwhelmingly Irish in its ethos.
 Most Catholics were descendants of Irish immigrants and the church was mostly led by Irish-born priests and bishops.
 A number of rural areas had high proportions of Irish and a strongly Catholic culture.
 From 1950 the ethnic composition of the church began to change, with the assimilation of Irish Australians and the arrival of Eastern European Displaced Persons from 1948 and more than one million Catholics from countries such as Italy, Malta, the Netherlands, Germany, Croatia and Hungary, and later Filipinos, Vietnamese, Lebanese and Poles around the 1980s.
-There are now also strong Chinese, Korean and Latin American Catholic communities.
+There are now also strong Chinese, Korean and Hispanic Catholic communities.

 For a long time, Irish-Australians had a close political association with the Labor Party.
-The changing ethnic composition of Australian Catholicism and shifting political allegiances of Australian Catholics saw Catholic layman B.A.
-Santamaria, the son of Italian immigrants, lead a movement of working class Catholics against Communism in Australia and the formation of his Democratic Labor Party (DLP) in 1955.
+The changing ethnic composition of Australian Catholicism and shifting political allegiances of Australian Catholics saw Catholic layman B. A. Santamaria, the son of Italian immigrants, lead a movement of working class Catholics against Communism in Australia and the formation of his Democratic Labor Party (DLP) in 1955.
 The DLP was formed over concerns of Communist influence over the trade unions and Labor Party.
 The movement was not approved by the Vatican, but it siphoned a proportion of the Catholic vote away from the Labor Party, contributing to the success of the newly formed Liberal Party of Robert Menzies, which held power from 1949 to 1972, which, in return for DLP preferences, secured state aid for Catholic schools in Australia in 1963.
 Along with a sharp decline in sectarianism in post-1960s Australia, sectarian loyalty to political parties has diminished and Catholics have been well represented within the conservative Liberal and National parties.
 Brendan Nelson became the first Catholic to lead the Liberal Party in 2007.
 Former prime minister Tony Abbott is a former seminarian who won the party leadership after defeating two other Catholic candidates for the post.
-In 2008, Tim Fischer, a Catholic and former deputy prime minister in the Howard Government, was nominated by the Labor prime minister, Kevin Rudd, as the first resident Australian ambassador to the Holy See since 1973, when diplomatic relations with the Vatican and Australia were first established.
+In 2008, Tim Fischer, a Catholic and former deputy prime minister in the Howard government, was nominated by the Labor prime minister, Kevin Rudd, as the first resident Australian ambassador to the Holy See since 1973, when diplomatic relations with the Vatican and Australia were first established.